-The Company is aware that our people are our most important asset and are essential for the success of the company.
-By managing talent, strengthening employee engagement and enabling employees to build their skills and capabilities, the Company promotes a high performance culture.
-The Company is committed to providing a working environment in which all employees are treated fairly.
-The Company focuses on respect, the highest standards of professional behaviour and rejects all forms of discrimination.
-The Company promotes effective employee communications and undertakes employee engagement surveys to get feedback on matters of importance to employees.
-The Company has engaged with employees during the year with the following initiatives.
+The company is aware that our people are our most important asset and are essential for the success of the company.
+By managing talent, strengthening employee engagement and enabling employees to build their skills and capabilities, the company promotes a high performance culture.
+The company is committed to providing a working environment in which all employees are treated fairly.
+The company focuses on respect, the highest standards of professional behaviour and rejects all forms of discrimination.
+The company promotes effective employee communications and undertakes employee engagement surveys to get feedback on matters of importance to employees.
+The company has engaged with employees during the year with the following initiatives.

-- Working in partnership with our employees the Company held regular employee feedback surveys, where employees are encouraged to give feedback on how well the Company performs in a number of areas.
+- Working in partnership with our employees the company held regular employee feedback surveys, where employees are encouraged to give feedback on how well the company performs in a number of areas.
 Listening to employees is an important part of how we can maintain employee engagement and tailor our future plans.
-Employees can also provide feedback through the employee consultation forum that communicates with senior management several times a year. - Training & Development -the Company reviewed the training needs of employees and updated its development programmes to cater for standard training requirements and professional qualifications.
-The Company takes employee engagement seriously and supports overseas career development opportunities to support employee development which also includes mentoring opportunities. - Employee driven social educational activities to promote and support team working happen through organised events on a regular basis. - From the week commencing 16 March 2020 The Board made the decision to require that the Company's employees work from home in order to reduce their risk of exposure to the coronavirus (COVID-19) pandemic.
-Most staff have company laptop PCs and they were able to access the company's IT systems from their home. - The Company creates easy access to all employee communications via the internal intranet, employee presentations and e-mail updates.
-This has been used heavily with the proactive approach the Board has taken through the COVID-19 pandemic, with daily news updates, health and safety advice and an employee survey to gather insight into employees situations and concerns.
+Employees can also provide feedback through the employee consultation forum that communicates with senior management several times a year. - Training & Development -the company reviewed the training needs of employees and updated its development programmes to cater for standard training requirements and professional qualifications.
+The company takes employee engagement seriously and supports overseas career development opportunities to support employee development which also includes mentoring opportunities. - Employee driven social educational activities to promote and support team working happen through organised events on a regular basis. - From the week commencing 16 March 2020, the Board made the decision to require that the Company's employees work from home in order to reduce their risk of exposure to the coronavirus (COVID-19) pandemic.
+Most staff have company laptop PCs and they were able to access the company's IT systems from their home.
+The flexible working and working from home measures have been in place throughout the year to support government guidance and national efforts to stop the spread of the virus. - The company creates easy access to all employee communications via the internal intranet, employee presentations and e-mail updates.
+This has been used heavily with the proactive approach the Board has taken through the COVID-19 pandemic, with regular news updates, health and safety advice, monthly update meetings by video conference, employee surveys to gather insight into employees situations and concerns.
 This will be taken into account when the Board considers the next phase.